Manukam/wso2-custom-user-store/README.md

   `<Property name="PasswordUserAttributesCheck">sn,givenName </Property>`

-* To configure the password character length, please edit the `PasswordLengthJavaRegEx` property.
+* To configure the password character length, please edit the `PasswordLengthCheck` property.

 * Restart the IS server and the test the password validations.